dudgnskim/stat159-fa16/stat159-fall2016-project1/paper/paper.md

 #### **2.6.1.
 Resources employed to get the job done**

 I utilized several resources to complete this paper.
 Google was used to search each tools' definition and most prevalent use, and Google led to the corresponding websites, which I used to provide definition for each apparatus.
-Professor Sanchez's website and github repo were also referenced
+Professor Sanchez's website and github repo [6] were also referenced

 #### **2.6.2.
 Easy parts**

+Easy parts were definitely the actual coding part.
+Makefile coding was not as complex as I thought it would be at first, but it was absolutely fascinating to actually create my own reproducible document with only a single command.

 #### **2.6.3.
 Challenging parts**